HySpeed/CitiesOfEarth3/README.md

 * Optional: Teleporters at each city provide fast movement across the world.
 * Optional: "Pre-Place Silo".
 The Rocket Silo will be built at map creation and cannot be crafted by players.
+* Optional: "Team Co-op".
+Each city is a team, players can build a factory to launch from their Silo.

 No changes are made over resources other than water: only terrain generation.